awsdocs/aws-php-developers-guide/doc_source/kms-examples.rst

 .. image:: images/code-samples-kms.png
    :alt: Diagram that provides an overview of how AWS SDK for PHP connects to Amazon KMS

-All the example code for the |sdk-php| version 3 is available `here on GitHub <https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/php/example_code>`_.
+All the example code for the |sdk-php| Version 3 is available `here on GitHub <https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/php/example_code>`_.

 .. toctree::
    :maxdepth: 1